SalieriC/SWADE-Spices-Flavours/README.md

 # SWADE Spices & Flavours
 A module to configure visuals and various other elements in the SWADE System on Foundry VTT.
 Most features affect the community sheet only.
 The ultimate goal is to create a full customisation suite for the SWADE community sheet.

+## Usage
+Enable this module and all its dependencies in your SWADE game world (the module won't show on non SWADE worlds).
+Navigate to the Module configuration and set up your theme. **Important: Remember to always reload your world (on PC this is F5) upon changes unless the world reloads on saving your settings anyway.
+Otherwise some changes might not show up** Changes on the colour pickers do not force a reload because then it would reload the world each time a colour from a single colour picker is chosen which is slowing down theme creation tremendously.
+Thus you may need to reload your world manually.

 ## Current Features
 Currently the module has the following features (almost all of them are optional):
 - Option to configure a custom background image for the community sheets.